No one is illegal: Switzerland

 Switzerland Bildung für Alle (Education for All) organization has its own specific task which is attempting to achieve permanent legal stay for immigrants.
 The organization founded the Autonomous School Zurich, a grassroots project that offers schooling for all, run by immigrants as well as Swiss locals.

 Canada

 A NOII collective of organizations has been established in a number of Canadian cities, including Winnipeg, Vancouver, Toronto, Halifax, Fredericton, Ottawa, Montreal (where Jaggi Singh has been associated), and London.
 Activist Harsha Walia is an organizer for the Vancouver chapter, while Yanisa Wu, Kelly Campbell, Sherry Viloria, Evan Macintosh, Jayelyn Rae, Hazim Ismail, and Mitchell van Ineveld organize for the Winnipeg chapter.

+Belgium

+In Bruges, there is a volunteer collective called "Niemand is Illegaal" (No One Is Illegal).
+This organization provides humanitarian aid to displaced people mainly residing in northern France informal camps.
+Their activities include collecting and distributing clothing, tents, tarpaulins, cooking equipment and hygiene products, often in collaboration with Mobile Refugee Support.
+Niemand is Illegaal Brugge is entirely volunteer‑run and financed through donations, merchandise sales and community fundraising events.
+Members also give talks in schools and public forums or through other activities to raise awareness about the living conditions of refugees.

+The collective operates a mobile shower installation known as the Badmobiel, a van equipped with showers that offers people in the camps basic facilities for washing.
+There was also an art auction for the benefit of the Badmobiel project.

+The creation of 2 beers (Migraantje and Mihranout) was a temporary one of their solidarity initiative to finance humanitarian aid.